Granshmeyr/Image-Booru/README.md

 * add images to favorites (non-persistent)

 All drawables with the suffix "unsplash" are provided by Unsplash and accredited authors.<br />
-Developed as part of Google's android development course.
+Developed as part of Google's Android development course.